rodSiry/nem/README.md

 # nem

-Implementation of NEM, a meta-learned neuron model for deep continual learning
+Implementation of NEM (Neurons for Emergent Memorization)

-My paper here :
+The NEM

+# reference

 https://arxiv.org/abs/2111.02557